aardappel/lobster/docs/source/getting_started.md

-If you don't want to deal with building it yourself, go to [github CI](https://github.com/aardappel/lobster/actions?query=workflow%3ACI) (click on the latest succesful run to get a list of binaries).
+If you don't want to deal with building it yourself, go to [github CI](https://github.com/aardappel/lobster/actions?query=workflow%3ACI) (click on the latest succesful run to get a list of binaries at the bottom).
 These are 64-bit for all platforms.

+Note: if you're NOT seeing a list of artifacts at the bottom of each run, that may be because you're not logged in to github.

 Now get https://github.com/aardappel/lobster (download zip).
 This has all the data files and examples.
-Place the binary you obtained in `bin`.
+Place the binary you obtained in `bin` folder of the repo (not `/bin`).

 ### Releases

-You can also get both from https://github.com/aardappel/lobster/releases (`lobster_<date>_<platform>.zip` and `Source code (zip)`), but these are usually way behind using the most recent builds above, so not recommended.
+There may occasionally be builds on https://github.com/aardappel/lobster/releases (`lobster_<date>_<platform>.zip` and `Source code (zip)`), but these are usually way behind using the most recent builds above, so not recommended.